 What We Do

-The Let’s Talk Diversity Coalition is made up of over 25 organizations representing the Confederated Tribes of Warm Springs, Jefferson County and the Central Oregon region.
-Our focus centers on building awareness and understanding of different cultures.
-Our goal is to facilitate inclusive conversations by seeking out the voices of all members in our community.
-We are one of six RHEC organizations in the state of Oregon.
+The Let’s Talk Diversity Coalition is located in Jefferson County and is made up of over 25+ organizations from the Central Oregon region including the Confederated Tribes of Warm Springs.
+Our focus centers underepresented communities in the foreground to build awareness for understanding that our communities are comprised of different cultures.
+One of our primary goals are to facilitate inclusive conversations by seeking out the voices of all members in our community, beyond representation and in to contributors of community decisions.

 Formed in 2008, the Let’s Talk Diversity Coalition was originally created to facilitate conversations that encourage cultural knowledge and multicultural understanding within the Confederated Tribes of Warm Springs and Jefferson County.
-Over 500 people have attended a series of workshops focused on cultural awareness and diversity provided by the Coalition.
+Over 600 people have attended a series of trainings focused on cultural awareness and diversity provided by the Coalition.

-• To create a Coalition of organizations and community members who are committed to fostering equity and fairness within the Confederated Tribes of Warm Springs and Jefferson County.
+- To create a Coalition of organizations and community members who are committed to fostering equity and fairness within the Central Oregon region with a primary focus on both the Confederated Tribes of Warm Springs and Jefferson County.

-• To collect existing data on disparities in Jefferson County and Warm Springs, and to create assessments where none are available in order to assess community equity and fairness.
+- To collect existing data on disparities in rural counties in Central Oregon: Jefferson and Crook county, as well as the confederated tribes of Warm Springs.
+To collaborate and create surveys where none are available in order to assess community equity and fairness.

-• To create a regional five year plan, which will change POLICY in the region to improve equity and well-being in our community.
+- To create an ongoing regional plan, which will change POLICY in the region to improve equity and well-being in our community.